GJordan904/scrollbar/README.md

 The package provides 2 services and an Injectable token.

 ### ScrollbarService
-The scrollbar service provides an observable that broadcasts the scroll position on scroll and public properties with the scroll position and scroll height.
+The scrollbar service provides a convenient way of interacting with the scrollbar and, mainly, getting information about like scroll position, scroll height, and an elements distance from the top or bottom.
+Internally, the service is used by the directive to create Observables for responding to the mouse wheel and drag events.

 #### Properties
 The ScrollbarService properties